Samuel Faustine, a San Francisco native, performs a wide-variety of genres ranging from baroque opera to modern musical theater.

 He often performs with San Francisco's beloved Lamplighter's Music Theatre, having recently performed the leading roles of Archibald Grosvenor, Robin Oakapple, and Candide, in the productions of Patience, Ruddygore, and Candide respectively.
 Full G&S credits in resume.

-Sam is also an active member of the Bay Area’s sacred music and choral community, and frequently performs around the region, most notably with Gaude, Volti SF, Cappella SF, and Grace Cathedral where he sings counter-tenor in addition to tenor.
+Sam is also an active member of the Bay Area’s sacred music and choral community, and frequently performs around the region, most notably with the San Francisco Symphony, Gaude, Volti SF, Cappella SF, and Grace Cathedral where he sings counter-tenor in addition to tenor.

 When not performing choral or theatre works, Sam can be found singing pop, barbershop, folk, jazz music, or writing/composing/arranging his own not-quite-there-yet-but-slightly-better-than-mediocre music.
 He found his passion for "nonclassical" music while growing up kicking it and jamming with the founding members of the Tumbleweed Wanderers, a local rock band.
 He is currently in a two-piece 50s and 60s cover-band called the Almond Bros (performing mostly at farmers markets).